bazelbuild/examples/flags-parsing-tutorial/README.md

 Terminologies
 ========================
 `--config`: Throughout this tutorial, users will see regular usage of `--config`.
-Although, it's already defined [here](https://docs.bazel.build/guide.html#bazelrc), important points will be repeated for first-time Bazel users.
+Although, it's already defined [here](https://docs.bazel.build/guide.html#bazelrc), we will repeat important points for first-time Bazel users.
 * `--config` can be used to represent a group of flags with a short name following the convention `<command>:<config_name>`.
 For example:
 ```
 # bazelrc